h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_settings.md

         Clicking **Reset Defaults & Go** will generate a simulation-based projection.
 At the same time, average data point values will be used, which are calculated using the past 8-weeks county-level data on reported COVID-19 cases and several metrics around hospitalization due to COVID-19.

-## Overrides: expected future averages (avg)
+## Overrides: expected future averages (avgs)

-[As the fourth step in the simulation flow](./simulation_flow.md#step-4-optional-adjust-simulation-to-reflect-best-and-worst-case-alternatives), a hospital can use overrides under the *expected future averages* category:
+As [step 4](./simulation_flow.md#step-4-optional-adjust-simulation-to-reflect-best-and-worst-case-alternatives) in the simulation flow, a hospital can use overrides under the *expected future averages* category:

 - **Expected avg admissions per week**